-Sidewalk and eastbound street of East Princess Anne Road immediately to the north, and Azalea Garden Road immediately to the west of the campus property.
+Sidewalk and eastbound street of East Little Creek Road immediately north of the campus property.

 Definitions of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and Consent.

 The school uses the Clery definitions of "Domestic Violence", "Dating Violence", "Sexual Assault" and "Stalking" for purposes of compliance with the Clery Act.
 Definitions of these terms within the local campus jurisdiction may be different than those provided for Clery Act reporting.
 Local definitions as well as the definition of "Consent" in reference to sexual activity are provided here for the purpose of educational awareness.
 Specific definitions for "Dating Violence" in Virginia were unavailable.